yoniblum/ENG4000-Team-A-F/docs/syshealth-finalrelease-doc/syshealth_finaldocumentation.md

 XCTU Version: 6.5.5

 ### System-As-Built Software
 This section presents the webapplication dashboard of this project.
-To login please use username: "ambulance_crew" or username: "basestation_personnel" with password for both as password:"eng4k".

 **Figure6** shows the system health reporting application.
-Please click on the image to access the login page to the dashboard.<br/>
+Please click on the image to access the login page to the dashboard.
+To access login credentials, email sid16@my.yorku.ca<br/>
 [![Final Release System Health Reporting Website](syshealth-finalrelease-images/4k_website_finalrelease.png)](http://webdashboard-env.eba-gddzrybt.us-east-1.elasticbeanstalk.com/ "Click here to access the Final Release Webapplication")

 Brief explanation of code 🔨 🔨 🔨